remotion-dev/remotion/packages/docs/docs/renderer/get-silent-parts.md

 - `startInSeconds`: The start time of the silent part in seconds.
 - `endInSeconds`: The end time of the silent part in seconds.

+### `audibleParts`

+The inverse of the `silentParts` array.
+An array of objects with the following properties:

+- `startInSeconds`: The start time of the audible part in seconds.
+- `endInSeconds`: The end time of the audible part in seconds.

 ### `durationInSeconds`

 The time length of the media in seconds.